alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_022_eng.md

 Infrared treatment to warm and loosen shoulder-to-back muscles, neck traction and stretching, lying on mats for stretching, electrode electrical therapy, and done.

 So for a while, it's rehabilitation (cries).
 Well then.

 *Saint Seiya*, which had left my hands after just Episode 1, returned to me after half a year.

 This year, Toei Doga decided to order some TV production that had been done domestically to Taiwanese production companies.
 While "collaborative" works had long sent animation and finishing, plus some key animation, to overseas production companies, ordering domestic TV works overseas was the first time since I joined Toei Doga.
-So for overseas-ordered episodes only, I would handle color direction and inspection.
+So for overseas-ordered episodes only, I would handle colour direction and inspection.

 *Saint Seiya* after half a year.
 Far from Morishita-san's "prophecy," it had become very popular with good ratings (bitter laugh).
 It was safely continuing beyond 2 cours.